Corona-L/Corona-L/README.md

 <p>
 I’m a Full Stack developer based in the heart of Germany.
 I like developing apps and software that help to bring joy into people’s lives.

-At the moment, I’m working on an awesome project that focuses on bringing social equity to those that need it most.
+At the moment, I’m working on an awesome project called Citizen Pilot that focuses on bringing social equity to those that need it most.

 <p>